Anish29801/Assigment-Set-3/README.md

 ## * Color Changer

 #### This Program generates random color on a button click it generates a hex code and change the body property of color in css using js.

+## * Joke Generator
+#### This project is one of my favourite.
+It generators a silly joke each time you click the button.
+It taught me how to handle api and process the data using promises.